MSRConnections/Azure-training-course/Content/Big Data/HDInsight Spark HOL.md

     ![Opening the lab notebook](Images/ex3-open-lab-notebook.png)
     _Opening the lab notebook_

 1. Jupyter notebooks consist of a series of cells into which you can insert commands, HTML, or Markdown text.
-The notebook you opened includes the remaining instructions for this exercise.
+The notebook you opened contains the remaining instructions for this exercise.
 Please follow the instructions, and return to this document once you have completed all the steps.

 When you have completed the steps specified in the notebook, close the notebook's browser window.

 <a name="Exercise4"></a>
 ## Exercise 4: Interactively explore data in Spark ##

+One of the ways in which researchers and data scientists use Jupyter notebooks in Spark is to explore datasets in order to understand their content and structure.
+Notebooks can also be used to visualize data, as well as apply structure to it.
+DataFrames are particularly helpful in this regard because they make it simple to apply schemas to raw data.
+DataFrames can also be used to create temporary tables that can be queried using [Apache Hive SQL](http://hortonworks.com/blog/hive-cheat-sheet-for-sql-users/), also known as HiveQL or simply HQL.
+Libraries such as *matplotlib*, which is already provisioned on your Spark cluster, provide support for graphing, charting, and visualizing datasets and query results.
+Put them all together and you have a powerful set of tools for exploring and analyzing datasets large and small.

-You have seen how you can access Spark notebooks through your Azure HDInsight Spark cluster.
-In this exercise, you will see how you can use these notebooks to interactively explore data.
+You have already learned how to access and run Spark notebooks on your Azure HDInsight Spark cluster.
+In this exercise, you will take the learning a level deeper by using DataFrames, HiveQL, and matplotlib to explore actual food inspection data compiled by the city of Chicago.
+In addition to analyzing the contents of the data, you will apply structure to it, query it, and graph it to discover key relationships.

 1. Go back to the browser window showing the Jupyter notebooks stored in your cluster.
 If necessary, open the Azure Portal and follow the steps from the previous exercise to find the notebooks.